 Factors That Can Help You Work Out Slot Volatility

-Calculating a slot’s volatility by yourself is next to impossible as there are way too many variables you need to factor in.
-Most of these variables are known only to the software developers who design the games, not to mention the required computations are way beyond the mathematical capabilities of the average slot buff.
+Calculating a slot’s volatility by yourself is next to impossible, as there are far too many variables you need to factor in.
+Most of these variables are known only to the software developers who design the games, not to mention that the required computations are far beyond the mathematical capabilities of the average slot buff.

 Few software developers disclose the volatility of their slot releases to the public, with NetEnt being one example.
 With that said, players can determine the approximate volatility of slots by considering the factors listed below.